How to Drink Orange Juice to the Glory of God

-Orange juice was "created to be received with thanksgiving by those who believe the truth.”
-Therefore, unbelievers cannot use orange juice for the purpose God intended — namely, as an occasion for heartfelt gratitude to God from a truth heart of faith.
+Orange juice was “to be received with thanksgiving by those who believe and know the truth.”
+Therefore, unbelievers cannot use orange juice for the purpose God intended — namely, as an occasion for heartfelt gratitude to God from a true heart of faith.

 But believers can, and this is how they glorify God.
-Their drinking orange juice is "sanctified by means of the word of God and prayer.”
+Their drinking orange juice “is made holy by the word of God and prayer.”
 The word of God teaches us that the juice, and even our strength to drink it, is a free gift of God (1 Corinthians 4:7; 1 Peter 4:11).
 The prayer is our humble response of thanks from the heart.
-Believing this truth in the word, and offering thanks in prayer is one way we drink orange juice to the glory of God.
+Believing this truth in the word and offering thanks in prayer is one way we drink orange juice to the glory of God.

 The other way is to drink lovingly.
 For example, don’t insist on the biggest helping.
 This is taught in the context of 1 Corinthians 10:33–11:1: “I try to please everyone in everything I do, not seeking my own advantage, but that of many, that they may be saved.
 Be imitators of me, as I am of Christ.”

 Everything we do — even drinking orange juice — can be done with the intention and hope that it will be to the advantage of many, that they may be saved.

 Let us praise God that we have escaped, by his grace, from the total ruin of all our deeds.
 And let us do everything, whether we eat or drink, to the glory of our great God!